zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 constructed to respond to a very concrete set of necessities and implemented with a focus on functionality and fast results often limited by budgetary restrictions.
-Flexibility is classified as a luxury that few organizations want to invest in, resulting in systems that are equally opinionated and rigid.
+Flexibility is classified as a luxury that few organizations want to invest in, resulting in systems that are as opinionated and rigid as managed platforms.

 <iframe src="https://giphy.com/embed/m12EDnP8xGLy8" width="480" height="384" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>My model is in here somewhere (<a href="https://giphy.com/gifs/room-fix-lan-m12EDnP8xGLy8">via GIPHY</a>)</p>